-- DEPARTMENTAL CONCENTRATION: The two concentrations are Literature and Linguistics.
+- 1) DEPARTMENTAL CONCENTRATION: The two concentrations are Literature and Linguistics.
 The concentration in Literature consists of 24 credit hours of a group of courses in a genre (narrative, poetry, theater) and a period (Medieval, Renaissance/Golden Age/Colonial, 18th and 19th Centuries, 20th Century) and 12 hours in a supporting field.
-The concentration in Linguistics requires 36 hours of a range of courses from the various subfields of linguistics offered at UNM. - 2) REQUIRED COURSES: For the Linguistics concentration either SPAN 542 (History of the Spanish Language) or PORT 561 (History of the Portuguese Language) and PORT 461 (Graduate Portuguese Reading).
-For the Literature concentration SPAN 601 (Literary Theory) and six units of Portuguese 400 level or above are required.
+The concentration in Linguistics requires 36 hours of a range of courses from the various subfields of linguistics offered at UNM. - 2) REQUIRED COURSES: For the Literature concentration SPAN 601 (Literary Theory) and six units of Portuguese 500 level or above are required.
 These required courses may count toward the 36 hours of coursework. - 3) LANGUAGE REQUIREMENT: Research at the graduate and professional levels is enhanced by the mastery of several languages.
 Students are advised to consider their professional goals in selecting a language to fulfill the department's requirement.
 Coursework in Portuguese is strongly encouraged by the Department of Spanish and Portuguese as it will enhance students' understanding and appreciation of such similarities.
-Portuguese 277 is recommended.

-All Ph.D. candidates must demonstrate proficiency equivalent to two years of university-level study in a language apart from English and the student's language of major study.
+Portuguese 277 is recommended. - All Ph.D. candidates must demonstrate proficiency equivalent to two years of university-level study in a language apart from English and the student's language of major study.
 This proficiency is normally demonstrated by completing, in consultation with the Departmental Graduate Advisor, a fourth-semester or above numbered language course with a grade of B or better.
 Alternately, the student may complete the requirement by demonstrating proficiency equivalent to one year of university-level study in two foreign languages, by completing second-semester or above numbered language courses in both languages with a grade of B or better.
-This requirement can be met through coursework done as part of the B.A. and/or M.A.

-- 4) COMPREHENSIVE EXAMINATION: The doctoral examination encompasses both the concentration and the additional 12 hours in a supporting field.
+This requirement can be met through coursework done as part of the B.A. and/or M.A. - 4) COMPREHENSIVE EXAMINATION: The doctoral examination encompasses both the concentration and the additional 12 hours in a supporting field.
 The Student will compile a reading list in consultation with his or her Chair of Committee on Studies.
 The examination consists of three parts: - a.
-A 72-hour written examination covering areas of the concentration as well as the supporting field.
+A 72-hour written examination covering areas of the concentration as well as the supporting field. - b.

-- b.
 An assigned research essay in the student's concentration.
-The research question is developed in collaboration with the Committee on Studies and is generally geared to prepare the student to work on the projected dissertation topic.
+The research question is developed in collaboration with the Committee on Studies and is generally geared to

+- prepare the student to work on the projected dissertation topic.
 The student will have two weeks to complete the essay. - c.
-In the Hispanic Linguistic concentration of the PhD in Spanish and Portuguese, students have the option of submitting Qualifying Paper(QP) and completeing on 24 hour compensive exam question instead of the written exams outlined in (a) and (b) above. - d.
+In the Hispanic Linguistic concentration of the PhD in Spanish and Portuguese, students have the option of submitting Qualifying Paper (QP) and completing on 24 hour comprehensive exam question instead of the written exams outlined in (a) and (b) above. - d.
 A comprehensive oral examination to be scheduled two weeks after the conclusion of the written examination. - 5) PH.D.
 DISSERTATION: Consult the information and requirements specified in the University of New Mexico Catalog.
 A dissertation proposal will be presented to and approved by the Dissertation Committee semester following comprehensive examination.
 An approved copy of the dissertation proposal must be turned in to the Graduate Advisor.

 Progress in the Doctoral Degree